 Trekking is an activity which is a test for physical as well as mental abilities.
-At the same time, it promotes team spirit, camaraderie and creates an opportunity for making life time friendships.
-It ensures one to realize one's own potential and stretches the limits that are set in mind.
+At the same time, it promotes team spirit, camaraderie and creates an opportunity for making lifetime friendships.
+It helps one to realize one's own potential and stretches the limits that are set in mind.
+Trekking promotes leadership.
+The hard circumstances and limited resources make you stronger mentally and physically.
 Trekking is associated with pilgrimage in many places in India.
 Thus, it is common and a very familiar phenomenon.
-In recent times more and more people are being drawn to trekking as an adventure sport.
-Trekking promotes leadership.
-The hard circumstances and limited resources make you stronger mentally and physically.

-The trekking in Nilgiri Hills, the hot spot of biodiversity, provides an extraordinary experience of being in the lap of Mother Nature.
-The pristine glory of the "Blue Mountains" can be cherished at every foot print of yours.
-The luxuriant tea gardens and innumerable dams and blue water bodies scattered all along the trek routes elevates the pristine glory of the nature.
+In recent times, more and more people are being drawn to trekking as an adventure sport.
+Trekking in Nilgiri Hills, the hotspot of biodiversity, provides an extraordinary experience of being in the lap of Mother Nature.
+The pristine glory of the "Blue Mountains" can be cherished at every footprint of yours.